 WordPress has its own email function, wp_mail, that it uses for sending email.
-There are many plugins, my WP-Members plugin included, that rely on this function to be working properly.
-WordPress does not provide email settings, so how do you know if this function is working?
+There are many plugins, my WP-Members plugin included, that rely on this function to be working.
+WordPress does not provide email settings, so how do you know if email is working?

-Suppose you have some plugins or something in your site that should be sending you emails and you are not receiving any emails.
+Suppose you have some plugins or something in your site that should be sending emails, yet you are not receiving any messages.
 Is something broken in the plugin?
 Or is it a case of wp_mail not functioning properly?
 You can’t begin to track your issue until you know where to be looking.

-This article will explain how you can run a test script on your site in order to test your WordPress email settings to see if the wp_mail function is working and sending email.
+This article will explain how you can run a test script on your site to test your WordPress email settings.
+This will tell you if the wp_mail function is both working and sending email.

 - $to (required) – This is the email address you wish to send to